Brexit partly to blame for high inflation, says Rachel Reeves | LBC

 Ms Reeves is preparing to deliver a challenging Budget next month in which she is widely expected to increase taxes again to plug a hole in the public finances.

-Economists at the Institute for Fiscal Studies (IFS) have said she would need to raise £22 billion to restore the £10 billion of headroom against the borrowing rule she set herself in March.
+Economists at the Institute for Fiscal Studies (IFS) have said she would need to raise £22 billion to restore the £10 billion of headroom she previously left herself.

 The pressure has been eased slightly by better-than-expected inflation, with the Consumer Prices Index (CPI) rate remaining steady last month at 3.8%, but the Chancellor said on Tuesday that it was still too high.